ccdirectlink3/kitplayer/README.md

 ## Stretch goals:
 - Kit as a party member (might be a seperate mod)
 - Dialogue changes (will not cover translations)

+## Mod Compatibility

+### May Interfere.
+Non Breaking
+- Any mod that directly replaces Lea's sprites
+- Mods that modify the "severed-heads.png" in the CrossCode\assets\media\gui such as Qine mod